pism/pism/doc/sphinx/init-boot.rst

 #. #. *either* do a long run, often holding the current geometry and surface conditions steady, to evolve toward a steady state which has compatible temperature, stress, and velocity fields,
    #. *or* do a long run using an additional (typically spatially-imprecise) historical record from an ice core or a sea bed core (or both), to apply forcing to the surface temperature or sea level (for instance), but with the same functional result of filling in temperature, stress, and velocity fields.

-When using :opt:`bootstrap` you will need to specify both grid dimensions (using :opt:`-Mx`, :opt:`-My` and :opt:`-Mz`; see subsection :ref:`sec-grid`) and the height of the computational box for the ice with :opt:`-Lz` (subsection :ref:`sec-coords`).
+When using :opt:`-bootstrap` you will need to specify both grid dimensions (using :opt:`-Mx`, :opt:`-My` and :opt:`-Mz`; see subsection :ref:`sec-grid`) and the height of the computational box for the ice with :opt:`-Lz` (subsection :ref:`sec-coords`).
 The data read from the file can determine the horizontal extent of the model, if options :opt:`-Lx`, :opt:`-Ly` are not set.
 The additional required specification of vertical extent by :opt:`-Lz` is reasonably natural because typical data used in "bootstrapping" are two-dimensional.
 Using :opt:`-bootstrap` without specifying all four options :opt:`-Mx`, :opt:`-My`, :opt:`-Mz`, :opt:`-Lz` is an error.

 If :opt:`-Lx` and :opt:`-Ly` specify horizontal grid dimensions smaller than in the bootstrapping file, PISM will cut out the center portion of the domain.
-Alternatively, options :opt:`x_range` and :opt:`y_range` each take a list of two numbers, a list of minimum and maximum :math:`x` and :math:`y` coordinates, respectively (in meters), which makes it possible to select a subset that is not centered in the bootstrapping file's grid.
+Alternatively, options :opt:`-x_range` and :opt:`-y_range` each take a list of two numbers, a list of minimum and maximum :math:`x` and :math:`y` coordinates, respectively (in meters), which makes it possible to select a subset that is not centered in the bootstrapping file's grid.

 For the key issue of what heuristic is used to determine the temperatures at depth, there are two methods.
 The default method uses ice thickness, surface temperature, surface mass balance, and geothermal flux.
 The temperature is set to the solution of a steady one-dimensional differential equation in which conduction and vertical advection are in balance, and the vertical velocity linearly-interpolates between the surface mass balance rate at the top and zero at the bottom.
-The non-default method, set with option :opt:`boot_temperature_heuristic quartic_guess`, was the default in older PISM versions (``stable0.5`` and earlier); it does not use the surface mass balance and instead makes a more-heuristic estimate of the vertical temperature profile based only on the ice thickness, surface temperature, and geothermal flux.
+The non-default method, set with option :opt:`-boot_temperature_heuristic quartic_guess`, was the default in older PISM versions (``stable0.5`` and earlier); it does not use the surface mass balance and instead makes a more-heuristic estimate of the vertical temperature profile based only on the ice thickness, surface temperature, and geothermal flux.

 .. _sec-bootstrapping-format: